vinay2222222/vinay2222222/README.md

 ## 🧠 About Me

-I'm **Vinay A** — a B.Tech CSE (AI & ML) graduate from TKR College of Engineering and Technology, Hyderabad, with a CGPA of **8.11/10**.
-I'm passionate about building intelligent systems that solve real-world problems, from financial fraud detection to sustainable waste management.
+I'm **Vinay A** — a CS engineer who turns raw data into decisions, models into products, and problems into elegant solutions.
+From catching financial fraudsters with graph neural networks to teaching machines how to sort the world's trash, I build AI that actually does something.

 - 🔬 Specialized in **Machine Learning, Deep Learning, DSA and Data Science**
 - 🎯 Seeking entry-level roles in AI/ML or Software Engineering